JPabloVera/ReactCovidTracker/README.md

 ReactCovidTracker is an interactive map that let you see covid related statistics of a given country, is made using create-react-app,react hooks,redux toolkit,mapbox and the postman covid api.

-You can check the live version here: https://jpablovera.github.io/ReactCovidTracker/